synfron/ReshaperForBurp/docs/Rules.md

 Capture Variable Source - Global or Event scope.

 Capture Variable Name - The name of variable to store the response message.
+Supports variable tags.

 ### Drop